Dangers of asbestos

 Control of asbestos regulations

-The Control of Asbestos Regulations 2012 cover the legal requirements and responsibilities owners, tenants and duty holders must adhere to.
+The Control of Asbestos Regulations 2012 cover the legal requirements and responsibilities owners, tenants and duty holders must adhere to in order to control and manage asbestos.
 Unfortunately, many do not comply with the regulations as they are unaware of their responsibilities.

-In the UK there is a legal requirement to manage any asbestos in a property you control.
+In the UK, as a duty holder, there is a legal requirement to manage any asbestos in a non-domestic commercial property that you control.
 However, this does not apply to domestic dwellings.
 If you go to work in a domestic dwelling however, your employer must protect you from the dangers of asbestos, and this is a legal requirement.

 Get in touch for advice